 Units of the HIT are redeemable.
 The HIT currently accepts and satisfies redemption requests on a monthly basis as of the last business day of each month.
-If you want to sell your Units, you must submit a signed redemption request to the HIT care of its transfer agent, BNY Mellon Investment Servicing (US), Inc. ("BNYM"), in writing by mail to 4400 Computer Dr. Westborough, MA 01581, or by facsimile to (508) 599-7912.
-All redemption requests must be received by BNYM on a business day at least 15 days before the last business day of the month to be honored as of the last business day of the following month.
+If you want to sell your Units, you must submit a signed redemption request to the HIT care of its transfer agent, BNY Mellon Investment Servicing (US), Inc. ("BNYM"), in writing by first-class mail to mail to P.O.
+Box 534418, Pittsburgh, PA 15253-4418; by overnight mail to 500 Ross Street, 154-0520, Attention: 534418, Pittsburgh, PA 15262; or by facsimile to (508) 599-7912.
+All redemption requests must be received by BNYM on a business day at least 15 days before the last business day of the month to be honored as of the last business day of that month.
+Any redemption request received after such date will be honored as of the last business day of the following month.
 The HIT may in its sole discretion waive the 15-day notice requirement.